Home

 You should incorporate any other modality you know that helps people feel better from the effects of too much glug, glug, glug such as a using effleurage strokes, aromatherapy oils that helps cleanse the lymph system and/or liver, specific reflexology points that correspond with the liver and lymph system, Bach Flower Essences, bottle of water to rehydrate themselves, ginger tea to help settle their stomach, etc. You get the idea.

 • Generate even more business by creating a sense of urgency.
 This type of offer would make more sense if it only lasted a few days.
 You can use this to your advantage.
-You can say in your sales letter that you're only offering this type of massage this week only.
+You can say in your sales letter that you're only offering this type of Las Vegas massage this week only.
 It's not part of your 'menu', for lack of a better word.
 People are naturally drawn to things that only have a limited number or time available.
 If something looks too available, many times it's not taken seriously.
-You'll be surprised at the number of people who will take advantage of this massage package simply because they know they can't get it any other time of year.
+You'll be surprised at the number of people who will take advantage of this St. Patrick's Day Las Vegas massage package simply because they know they can't get it any other time of year.
 It makes it look much more attractive.

 • Press coverage!
 If you know how to write a press release (if not, go to http://www.hartunian.com/.
 He's the master of press releases).
 The medial loves new and interesting things like that.
 It wouldn't surprise me if you actually got picked up by stations like CNN and MSNBC.
 And why wouldn't they?
 Heck, I've seen them do spots on kosher dog food.
 Your local media would probably eat it up!

-How long should this St. Patrick's Day massage package promotion be?
+How long should this St. Patrick's Day Las Vegas massage package promotion be?
 I'd offer it during the week of the holiday only.
 It would have lost it's momentum by April 1st, which is only two weeks away.
 This is, I believe, a little more time sensitive than other offers.
 Again, make it sure you state that this is a very limited offer and either won't be offered again this year, or may never be offered again - which very well may be true.

 Sound exciting?